remirror/remirror/packages/@remirror/styles/readme.md

 npm install @remirror/styles@next
 ```

+Depending on how you want to consume the styles there are some peer dependencies that might be
+required.
+Any additional packages are listed in their relevant section.

 ## Usage

+The styles for this package can be used with plain css, the dom using `emotion`, react using
+`@emotion/styled` and `styled-components`.

+### CSS

 After installation you can select the css files that you need for your project.